fetchrobotics/docs/source/introduction.rst

 * **Linux**

- - Familarity with the Linux command-line is strongly recommended.
+ - Familiarity with the Linux command-line is strongly recommended.
 The computers in both Fetch & Freight have Ubuntu Linux installed.
 Tasks can be preformed by logging in remotely by using ssh or other similar tool.
 Users can also directly plug in a display, mouse, and keyboard to the access panels on